 The University of British Columbia Press is a non-profit, academic publishing house.
-My book is a scholarly study that will be published in an edition of fewer than 800 copies.
-It will be sold primarily to libraries and scholars.
+My book is a scholarly study that will be sold primarily to libraries and scholars.

-I also request permission to reproduce the illustration on the cover of the book. < Only include if applicable. >
+I also request permission to reproduce the illustration on the cover of the book. < Only include if applicable.>